Security Guard Interview Questions and Answers

 9. Imagine you have been called to handle an emergency on the 10th floor of a building, but six guests are waiting to be checked in at the front desk.
 It's late at night, and you are momentarily alone at the front desk.
 What would you do?

 This question is designed not to have a “right answer.”
 The point is to assess how you deal with situations that have no good options.
 The details of the hypothetical situation might, of course, be different, but prepare yourself for this type of trick question.
-You could also get hypothetical questions which do have right answers, in order to test your understanding of the job.
+You could also get hypothetical questions that do have right answers, in order to test your understanding of the job.

 12. Look at these two photos of two different people for five seconds.
 Then, put the photographs down and describe those two people to me.